nardoz-dev/LiVeSe/docs/1stdelivery/technology.md

 > ProxyServer collect data from ambient sensor and push notification on the Amazon Web Service about urban area safety.

-> Client can access the service through HTTP Rest paradigm.
+> Client can access the service through REST HTTP protocol.